 John Carpenter intended the Halloween series to be an anthology franchise, each telling a completely unrelated horror story.
-Unfortunately, Executive Meddling forced the second film to be a direct sequel to the first, and so when he tried to re-implement the idea with the third film, there was a massive fan rebellion over how it had nothing to do with Michael Myers.
+Unfortunately, Executive Meddling forced the second film to be a direct sequel to the first, and so when he tried to re-implement the idea with the third film, which turned out poorly thanks to the film's negative reception due to critics and audiences finding the story nonsensical, full of plot holes, and too strange, not helped by a massive fan rebellion over how it had nothing to do with the previous two films.
 This meant the later sequels also focused on Myers leaving film three as an absurd aberration dropped in the middle of the story.

 Carpenter and producer Debra Hill have stated several times that Christopher Lee was their first choice for the role of Dr. Loomis.
 He turned down the role.
 He now calls it the biggest mistake of his career.